RightsandWrongsgit/ARMTEC/cicd/platformshdrupal.md

 D) At the CLI, now enter:   `platform url -p <Project ID>`

-A new browser window will open where you see an install screen for the Drupal9 application.
-Should look something like this:
+A new browser window will open where you see an install screen for the Drupal application.
+Don't freakout if it looks slightly different since Drupal routinely updates versions for improvements.
+But, it should look something like this:

 <img src="../cicd/captures/drupalinstall1.png"  width="450">